rahuljoshua77/portfolio-qa-tool/README.md

 1. Clone this repo to your computer.
 2. Navigate to the `webdriverio-ts` directory.
 3. Run the command `npm install` to install all dependencies.
-4. Run the command `npm test` to run all tests.
+4. Run the command `npm test testing` to run all tests.

 ## K6 Load Testing

-K6 is an open-source load testing tool developed with Golang.
+K6 is an open-source load testing tool developed with Js.
 I have used K6 to perform load testing on some of the websites I manage.
 To get started with testing, please follow these steps:

 1. Clone this repo to your computer.
 2. Navigate to the `k6-load-testing` directory.
 3. Run the command `npm install` to install all dependencies.
-4. Run the command `k6 run script.js` to run the test.
+4. Run the command `k6 run test` to run the test.

 ## Selenium Python